bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_STYLESETCASE <http://www.scintilla.org/ScintillaDoc.html#SCI_STYLESETCASE>`_

+.. method:: Editor.styleSetSizeFractional(style, caseForce)

+   Set the size of characters of a style.
+Size is in points multiplied by 100.

+   See Scintilla documentation for `SCI_STYLESETSIZEFRACTIONAL <http://www.scintilla.org/ScintillaDoc.html#SCI_STYLESETSIZEFRACTIONAL>`_

+.. method:: Editor.styleGetSizeFractional(style) -> int

+   Get the size of characters of a style in points multiplied by 100

+   See Scintilla documentation for `SCI_STYLEGETSIZEFRACTIONAL <http://www.scintilla.org/ScintillaDoc.html#SCI_STYLEGETSIZEFRACTIONAL>`_

+.. method:: Editor.styleSetWeight(style, weight)

+   Set the weight of characters of a style.

+   See Scintilla documentation for `SCI_STYLESETWEIGHT <http://www.scintilla.org/ScintillaDoc.html#SCI_STYLESETWEIGHT>`_

+.. method:: Editor.styleGetWeight(style) -> int

+   Get the weight of characters of a style.

+   See Scintilla documentation for `SCI_STYLEGETWEIGHT <http://www.scintilla.org/ScintillaDoc.html#SCI_STYLEGETWEIGHT>`_

 .. method:: Editor.styleSetCharacterSet(style, characterSet)

    Set the character set of the font in a style.